-Bro John Owen (UK), Bro.
-Mark Vincent (UK) and Bro.
-Michael Movassaghi (UK) will be joining us for the week and leading our studies.
+Bro.
+Mark Johnson (UK), Bro.
+Andrew Bramhill (UK) and Bro.
+Luke Whitehouse (Uk) joined us for the week and led our studies.

-In this series we will be casting a wide net as we think about many different practical aspects of our lives in Christ and the transforming power of the gospel.
+In this series we thought about many different practical aspects of our lives in Christ and the transforming power of the gospel.

 '...do all to the glory of God.' - 1 Corinthians 10:31

 UKYC was set up in 2007 by a group of young people who wanted to offer as many young Christadelphians as possible an opportunity to read and discuss God's word together and to grow in friendships that help on the way to the Kingdom.